-Farmers who observed dicamba injury in non-DR soybeans were asked whether they filed an official complaint with the Nebraska Department of Agriculture (NDA; Q15, Table 1); 7% responded yes and 93% reported no (86 answers).
-The average injured area of those who filed an official complaint with the NDA was 179 ± 35 ha (6 answers) and the average injured area for those who did not was 135 ± 77 ha (80 answers).
+Farmers who observed dicamba injury in non-DR soybeans were asked whether they filed an official complaint with the Nebraska Department of Agriculture (NDA; Q15, Table 1C); 7% responded yes and 93% reported no (86 respondents).
+The average injured area of those who filed an official complaint with the NDA was 179 ± 35 ha (6 respondents) and the average injured area for those who did not was 135 ± 77 ha (80 respondents).
 Therefore, there was no correlation between injured area and the likelihood of filing an official complaint.
-When asked what they believed to be the main cause of injury in their non-DR soybeans (Q 16, Table 1), respondents reported: tank-contamination (6%), physical drift from dicamba application in DR soybean (19%), volatilization from dicamba application in DR soybean (31%), temperature inversion following dicamba application in DR soybean (14%), physical drift from dicamba application in corn (9%), volatilization from dicamba application in corn (17%), and temperature inversion following dicamba application in corn (4%) as their believed cause for dicamba injury (total of 85 answers).
+When asked what they believed to be the main cause of injury in their non-DR soybeans (Q 16, Table 1C), respondents reported: tank-contamination (6%), physical drift from dicamba application in DR soybean (19%), volatilization from dicamba application in DR soybean (31%), temperature inversion following dicamba application in DR soybean (14%), physical drift from dicamba application in corn (9%), volatilization from dicamba application in corn (17%), and temperature inversion following dicamba application in corn (4%) as their believed cause for dicamba injury (total of 85 respondents).
 Although results indicate dicamba applications in DR soybean as a contributing factor to off-target injury, it is interesting to note that 30% of respondents believe that dicamba injury in non-DR soybeans resulted from dicamba applications in corn.
 With the widespread occurrence of GR common waterhemp and Palmer amaranth in Nebraska, farmers are relying more on dicamba applied later in the season for POST control in corn (R. Werle; personal communication).
 This change in use pattern of dicamba-based herbicides in corn for the aforementioned weed control in Nebraska and potential off-target dicamba movement from their applications need to be further investigated.

-The likelihood of dicamba injury in non-DR soybeans increased with late-season applications in 2017 (Q11, Table 1; Figure 2).
+The likelihood of dicamba injury in non-DR soybeans increased with late-season applications in 2017 (Q11, Table 1C; Figure 3).
 Dicamba applications in DR soybean made after late June/early July in 2017 were more likely (> 50% chance) to cause injury to adjacent non-DR soybean in Nebraska.
 We hypothesize that most late-season dicamba applications in 2017 were performed during less-than-ideal environmental conditions (e.g., higher wind speeds, temperature inversion, high temperatures).
-Given this increased risk of off-target movement from late-season applications, the current labels allow dicamba to be sprayed up to the R1 growth stage in DR soybeans, farmers should consider using this herbicide early in the season as part of a preplant, PRE and/or early-POST program to minimize the risk for off-target movement.
+The current labels allow dicamba to be sprayed up to the R1 growth stage in DR soybeans.
+Given this increased risk of off-target movement from late-season applications, farmers should consider using this herbicide early in the season as part of a preplant, PRE and/or early-POST program to minimize the risk for off-target movement.
 Moreover, neighboring non-DR soybean become more vulnerable to dicamba injury at the late vegetative to flowering stages.
 In a multi-location study by Griffin et al. (2013), soybean showed 2.5 times more sensitivity to dicamba micro-rates at the flowering stage than at the vegetative stage.
 According to a meta-analysis conducted by Egan et al. (2014), dicamba physical particle drift (5.6 g ai ha-1) at the vegetative and flowering stages could cause 3.7 and 8.7% soybean yield loss, respectively, whereas Kniss (2018) estimated that for 8% dicamba injury observed at the flowering stage (V1 and V2) in non-DR soybeans, 2.5% yield loss is likely to occur.
 Therefore, avoiding dicamba application when soybeans are at advanced growth stages may reduce the likelihood of damage (i.e., soybean yield loss) from off-target movement.